khakhalin/notes/keywords/spark.md

 * https://api-docs.databricks.com/python/pyspark/latest/api/pyspark.SparkContext.setJobGroup.html
 * https://stackoverflow.com/questions/41903342/how-to-change-job-stage-description-in-web-ui

-## Optimizing joins
+## Partitioning

-Unlike some fancier tools, by default Spark won't perform any optimization of merges and joins.
+Unlike some fancier tools, by default Spark won't perform any optimization of merges and joins (🔥 ?) .
 For example, if you are merging on a broader category and a date, a smart thing would be to perform a partition on the category, sort on the date, and then merge on the date within each of the partitions independently.
 But Spark won't do it, unless you tell it to, using these tools:
 * `partitionBy(*cols)` - uses the list of columns to partition the df in memory, based on unique values.
 As the execution is lazy, it basically just defines the expected partition for the next method that can actually use a partitition, such as a join, or saving on disk (in which case it writes data in a partitioned, split way).
 For a join to work, both left and right dataframes need to be partitioned, on same columns.
 * `repartition(n_partitions, *cols)` - looks like the same thing (?🔥) but with an ability to manually set the number of shards to use (`n`).
 * `repartitionByRange(n_partitions, col)` - for a non-categorical but sortable column, breaks the df into `n` partitions based on the values of these column, so that each partition has a unique range of values.
 * `.coalesce(n_partitions)` - the opposite of `repartition` that glues smaller partitions into large ones, without reshuffling.

+## Other Join optimizations

 * **Broadcasting**: instead of doing `.join(other_df ...)` one can do `.join(broadcast(other_df) ...)` in which case a full copy of `other_df` (presumably, a small dataframe) will be provided to every shard of the left data frame (big one, the one we're joining on).
 When broadcasting is possible, the join becomes very fast.
 * **Salting**: it's not a function per se, but an approach.
 When partitioning by range, we may run into data skew situations with some values being heavily overrepresented in the data.
 Because of that, a shard containing these values will be way larger than the others, and will become a bottleneck.
 One option to fight with it is to _salt_ (somewhat randomize) one of the values.
 Another option is to manually isolate the most common value and process it separately (e.g. if a column contains lots of `NULL`s, join this part of the data separately, then concatenate)
 * `DataFrame.sort(*cols)` (there's also an alias `.orderBy()` with same inputs and same functionality).
 Also `RDD.sortBy` exists, apparently… - 🔥 It seems that pre-sorting actually does't help with joining, as joining always starts with shuffling (sorting).
 But this needs to be confirmed. 🔥